bdtomlin/ridgleawood/content/pages/tree-trimming.md

 date: Last Modified
 permalink: /tree-trimming.html
 eleventyNavigation:
-  key: plants
+  key: trees
-  order: 5
+  order: 7
-  title: Dead Plants
+  title: Tree Trimming
 ---

 We have many trees on the property that are already doing damage to property or will be very soon if they are not addressed.